port-zero/website/content/competences/security.md

 The wide field of independent security audits is where we combine all our strengths and skills from our long and diverse work experience in the security sector.

-We both love to support IT teams with code security and infrastructure audits of customer applications where we help them introduce and harden a substainable security routine into their products, as well as conducting compliance audits in the scope of security certifications and due dilligence procedures in M&A scenarios where we perform a stock analysis and evaluation of the actual performance and effectiveness of Information Security operations of an organisation.
+We both love to support IT teams with code security and infrastructure audits of customer applications where we help them introduce and harden a sustainable security routine into their products, as well as conducting compliance audits in the scope of security certifications and due diligence procedures in M&A scenarios where we perform a stock analysis and evaluation of the actual performance and effectiveness of Information Security operations of an organization.

 ## Data Protection